 Myssyk’s recordings have received widespread critical acclaim.
 In 2012, he completed the recording of “Czech Serenades” with works by Suk and Dvořák.
 The CD was in nomination for best recording of the year at the “ADISQ” awards, Quebec’s equivalent of the Grammys and at the Prix Opus from the Conseil québécois de la musique.
 Jean-Yves Duperron of the Classical Sentinel wrote: “Conductor Daniel Myssyk and the members of the Appassionata Chamber Orchestra ply their magic in this music, and shape each and every phrase, and infuse each and every note, with care and sincere expression.
 I’ve rarely heard these two works played with this much conviction.”

 In 2010, his CD “Idyla” (on Fidelio label), was nominated for an Opus Prize as best recording of the year.
 A CD featuring American trumpet player and VCU colleague Rex Richardson playing Dana Wilson’s “Concerto for Trumpet and Strings” was released on Summit Records, earning rave reviews from the International Trumpet Guild Journal.
 His most recent CD, on the Atma label, features works by Quebec composer François Dompierre and has earned excellent reviews from Radio-Canada and Magazine Son et image.

-Associate Professor Daniel Myssyk has been Virginia Commonwealth University’s Director of Orchestral Activities since 2007.
+Professor Daniel Myssyk has been Virginia Commonwealth University’s Director of Orchestral Activities since 2007.
 His involvement toward the youth reflects a well-honed passion for music education.
-In addition to his work at VCU, he is a regular collaborator with the All-Virginia State Orchestra, the American Youth Philharmonic Orchestra, and the Hampton Roads Chamber Players, among others.
-He is the new conductor of the Richmond Symphony Youth Orchestra.
+In addition to his work at VCU, he is a regular collaborator with the All-Virginia State Orchestra, and the Hampton Roads Chamber Players, among many others.
+He is currently the music director of the Richmond Symphony Youth Orchestra.